Chickadee Alberta

 Chickadees in Winter: Adaptations for Surviving Cold Weather

-Winter in Alberta can be harsh, but chickadees are well-equipped to handle the cold.
+Winter in Alberta can be harsh, but Black-capped Chickadees are well-equipped to handle the cold.
 One of their most notable adaptations is their ability to enter a state of regulated hypothermia during the night, which allows them to conserve energy by lowering their body temperature.
 This remarkable physiological adaptation is crucial for their survival during extremely cold nights.

 Attracting Chickadees to Your Backyard: Tips and Techniques